-This draft Initial Study/ Mitigated Negative Declaration (IS/MND) document has been prepared to identify and assess the anticipated environmental impacts for the RTA Use of County Yard Project (Project).
+This final Initial Study/ Mitigated Negative Declaration (IS/MND) document has been prepared to identify and assess the anticipated environmental impacts for the RTA Use of County Yard Project (Project).
 RTA will construct the Project to provide sufficient current and future vehicle parking and staff operations space to meet the regional and local public transportation needs in the northern portion of San Luis Obispo County.

 The Initial Study (IS) is a public document used by the decision-making lead agency to determine whether a project may have a significant effect on the environment.
 In the case of the proposed Project, RTA is the Lead Agency and will use the IS to determine whether the project has a significant effect on the environment.
+As a Lead Agency, the RTA has the authority to prepare California Environmental Quality Act (CEQA) documents and to make a determination finding.